jay-kumogata/Kumamoto/pyxel/mercury/README.md

 ## Remarks

-The image is taken from below.
+The image is taken from the following url.

 - [Mercury: A complete guide to the closest planet to the sun](https://www.space.com/36-mercury-the-suns-closest-planetary-neighbor.html)